epfl-ada/ada-2024-project-thedataminions/P1_submissions/P1_Lou-Anne.md

 to-do list on the best way to post, how much time, what keywords to put in the description, and even how much money he/she can expect to make in a given amount of time (taken into account that every youtubers that make a certain number of views

+Assistant feedback : Feedback: All ideas are creative and good in general, but some points are not clear enough.
+The text is not clearly written and sometimes it is hard to understand what you want to achieve.
+Also, make sure not to make assumptions that are not supported by the data.
+For example, in the first idea, how would you ensure that the increase in views is a result of viewer confusion rather than the quality of the content?
+For the third idea, I am not sure if the given suggestions will be most accurate if they are based only on the category of the channel.
+You should think about other factors that could influence the success.